 This recipe includes a quick and easy gravy recipe using the juices from the chicken.
 You can certainly enjoy it without the gravy if you like or crack open a can of gravy.
 Whatever works!
 I hope you enjoy it as much as we do!

 If you love slow cooker dishes, try this slow cooker balsamic chicken from Family Food on the Table!
+Or if you’re just looking for another tasty chicken recipe, this Spicy Oven Fried Chicken is always a hit!

 This blog post was originally published on October 2, 2008 – updated photos added November 10, 2017